 What is a work cell phone policy?

-A cell phone policy is a set of guidelines regarding cell phone usage in the workplace.
-Your employees should be able to read your cell phone policy and understand what you expect of them when using their personal cell phone at work.
+A cell phone work policy is a set of guidelines that establishes rules for cell phone use during business hours.
+Your employees should be able to read your work cell phone policy and understand what you expect of them when using their personal cell phones at work.

 Reasons to have a cell phone policy

-Safety: Whether your office is in a warehouse or call center, there are hazards in the workplace.
-Employees need to avoid using a cell phone when they are operating heavy machinery or even while doing routine things like walking up or down stairs as it’s possible to become distracted and not take safety as seriously as they should.
+- Safety: Whether your office is in a warehouse or call center, there may be hazards in the workplace.
+Using a cell phone when operating heavy machinery or even while doing routine things such as walking up or down stairs could result in injuries.

-Productivity: With a cell phone policy in place, employees have guidelines for when they can take breaks and check their phones for calls, texts, social media or news.
-That way, the workplace can be more productive and remain free from distractions.
+- Productivity: With a cell phones at work policy in place, employees have guidelines for when they can take breaks and check their phones for calls, texts, social media or news.
+This reduces distractions and makes the workplace more productive.

-Security: When an employee is using their cell phone at work, it’s likely that they’ll also connect to the company’s Wi-Fi.
-However, this can open up your company to unwanted network access or even cause a security breach.
+- Security: When an employee is using their cell phone at work, they may connect to the company’s Wi-Fi, leaving your company vulnerable to unwanted network access, or they could even cause a security breach.
 In fact, according to one survey, 60% of respondents think that mobile devices are their company’s biggest IT security threat.

-When writing your company’s cell phone at work policy, review current regulations to determine what is required in your state.
-Here are some things to consider:
+When writing your company’s cell phone at work policy, review current regulations to determine what’s required in your state.
+Here are some questions to consider: